farrell0/MongoDB-Developers-Notebook/README.md

 >Daniel:
 >In this article we overview the following topics: model-view-controller, stateful/stateless
 >applications, IaaS, PaaS, containers, application packaging (Gradle, Maven), Cloud Foundry,
 >services, user defined services, Cloud Foundry marketplace, and micro-services.
+We also
+>detail all of the mongoDB themed Cloud Foundry marketplace tiles.
 >
 >Then we install pcfdev, a laptop capable Cloud Foundry runtime, and deploy and scale a Python
 >Web application.